RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/micro-segmentation.md

 3. Click the **Terminal** tab.

 4. Run following commands and verify both mongodb services are accessible.

+   > Note: Curl's timeout is greater than 60 seconds.
+If you'd like to increase that add a `-m 5` to change it to five seconds (or another value of your choosing).
 ~~~bash
 sh-4.4$ curl mongodb-nationalparks:27017
 It looks like you are trying to access MongoDB over HTTP on the native driver port.